EnterpriseDB/mysql_fdw/README.md

 Support
 -------

-This project will be modified to maintain compatibility with new PostgreSQL releases.
+This project will be modified to maintain compatibility with new PostgreSQL and EDB Postgres Advanced Server releases.

-As with many open source projects, you may be able to obtain support via the public mailing list (mysql_fdw @ enterprisedb.com).
 If you require commercial support, please contact the EnterpriseDB sales team, or check whether your existing PostgreSQL support provider can also support mysql_fdw.

 Changelog